Skip To Content

 MAAT Program

 The 60-credit Master of Art in art therapy program is designed to meet the needs of a diverse student body to include first-generation and non-traditional students, working students, and those students with family and community commitments.
 The Program offers flexibility in course sequencing, course instruction (face-to-face, synchronous online, asynchronous online and hybrid courses), and time to degree completion.
 Courses are offered in the evenings in the fall, spring and summer semesters.
+Some classes may have a daytime commitment for a short period (2 weeks) during the summer semester.
 Students are expected to enroll in classes during all three semesters.

 Faculty